Crying Fetish

 - 2001 / 2009: Holmes and later Aggrawal record "dacryphilia" in glossary form, cementing it as a named-but-unstudied label.

 - 2015: The first systematic empirical investigation appears: Greenhill & Griffiths (2015), "Compassion, Dominance/Submission, and Curled Lips: A Thematic Analysis of Dacryphilic Experience," in the International Journal of Sexual Health.
-Using asynchronous online interviews with eight self-identified dacryphiles (six women, two men, three also involved in BDSM), the Nottingham Trent University researchers identified three themes: compassion (arousal from comforting a crier), dominance/submission (tears intensifying a power exchange), and the visual cue of curled lips.
+Using asynchronous online interviews with eight self-identified dacryphiles (six women and two men, drawn from four countries, several also involved in BDSM), the Nottingham Trent University researchers (full text via NTU's repository) identified three themes.

-- 2016: The same authors published a follow-up case study, Greenhill & Griffiths (2016), "Sexual interest as performance, intellect and pathological dilemma," in Psychology & Sexuality, examining how a dacryphile frames their interest against questions of pathology.
+- 2016: The same authors published a follow-up case study, Greenhill & Griffiths (2016), "Sexual interest as performance, intellect and pathological dilemma," in Psychology & Sexuality, examining how one dacryphile frames the interest against questions of pathology.

 Cultural & subcultural evolution